coverclock/com-diag-obelisk/README.md

 from WWVB, and to correct itself at 1:30AM local time ("juliet" in NATO speak) when it receives another correct frame.
 This strategy was borrowed from my Casio Wave Captor Multi Band 6, a solar-powered wristwatch with its own WWVB receiver.

-Here in Denver Colorado, the WWVB long-wave signal is strong enough to "pick up in the fillings of your teeth" as my short-wave friends say.
-But elsewhere the signal can be extremely finicky; the position of the antenna, interference from radio frequency sources in the neighborhood, and even a sunny day, can interfere with it.
+Reception of the long-wave AM signal can affected by the position of the antenna, interference from perhaps inadvertent radio frequency sources in the neighborhood, other electronic equipment (particularly LCD displays), and even a sunny day.
+This is true even in Denver Colorado, where the WWVB long-wave signal is strong enough to "pick up in the fillings of your teeth" as my short-wave friends say.
 The signal is frequently best late at night, which is the reason for the 1:30AM local time strategy.
+The clock should be oriented such that the long direction (lateral) of the ferrite antenna core is at right angles (orthogonal) to the direction of the WWVB transmitter in Fort Collins Colorado.
+The Obelisk software is also quite paranoid about checking for errors, rejecting invalid frames and logging signal loss and acquision in the system log.
 ## Links
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-diminuto>